-An insightful, tender and inspiring memoir that explores the emotional side of a doctor’s working life.
+An insightful, tender and inspiring memoir that explores the reality of life on the NHS front line.

 Grief.
 Anger.
 Joy.
 Fear.
 Distraction.
 Disgust.
 Hope.

 All emotions we expect to encounter over our lifetime.
 But what if this was every day?
 And what if your ability to manage them was the difference between life and death?